Distance: 7.6 miles

 We didn’t see much wildlife, although while driving to Old Forge we drove by a bear that we assumed had been struck by a vehicle.
 Our next turn after the dead bear was literally called Beartown Road.
 Needless to say, you are in Bear Country here.
 Michaux State Forest encompasses much of this hike so the bears and other furry woodland creatures are “protected” and abundant.

 As I have mentioned before, Pennsylvania takes very good care of their trails (as opposed to their roads).
-The many foot bridges constructed to cross the creeks and the access to the AT was very well-maintained.
+The many foot bridges constructed to cross the creeks and the access points to the AT were very well-maintained.

 Continuing the AT in sections

 Lately we have been making great progress on completing the AT in day-hike-size bits.
 We postponed taking on the roller coaster section of Virginia temporarily to take on the Southernmost section of Pennsylvania .
 We hiked up to this point a few months ago.
 This section I completed with my buddies Dave and Josiah.

 Since I rendezvoused with my hiking buddies at Pen Mar Park, we drove one vehicle to Old Forge Picnic Grounds in Pennsylvania and made it our starting point for the day.
 Old Forge is a sprawling park with almost too many picnic benches and the park is very well maintained.
 Again, Pennsylvania takes good care of their parks.
 They even had free water at the trailhead (available year-round).

 In the middle of June, you would expect the weather to be warmer.
 We started our hike with a very mild temperature in the low 60s.
 After warming up on the first hill, it was perfect weather.
 Humidity was remarkably low since it rained the previous night.
 I digress.